debeshmandal/hydrogels/README.md

 ## Installation:

+`hydrogels` is available on Linux, MacOS and Windows using Python 3.6, 3.7 and 3.8.
+It is not available yet on Python 3.9 because there is a dependency on SciPy which currently has no wheels built for Python 3.9.

 At the time of writing it is only possible to install the package on a Linux architecture.
 This requires the following prerequisites:
   - gxx
   - pybind11